 Open Circuit Cooling Tower

-The open circuit cooling tower is an enclosed heat exchanger or structure that distributes warm water over a fill or packing and cools down the warm water through direct contact with air.
+The open-circuit cooling tower is an enclosed heat exchanger or structure that distributes warm water over fill or packing and cools down the warm water through direct contact with air.
 The labyrinth-like fill provides an expanded air-water interface for air heating which allows evaporation to occur.
 Partially, the heat transfer happens by way of heat exchange, and mainly via evaporation.
 It is during evaporation when the water has to be cooled down.
-The process of cooling down takes place as the water falls through the fill.
+The process of cooling down takes place as the waterfalls through the fill.
 The water will then be collected in the cold basin built below the fill.
 The heated air which is heavily loaded with moisture leaves the fill and gets released into the atmosphere.

 An open circuit cooling tower system offers optimal cooling and allows low process temperatures.
 This system also provides colder water.
 Though the operating cost of an open cooling tower is generally lower, it may dramatically increase in time as this type of cooling system needs additional water treatment.
 The cost may even increase if the heat exchangers get fouled.
 In order to prevent or at least minimize the chances of fouling and other issues that affect the efficiency of the system, the cooling tower parts especially the heat exchangers have to be checked and maintained regularly.